Hello, world!

 }

 Try running the example site, and click the button.
-The label will be updated with our usual Hello world text, and a random number.
-Try repeatedly clicking the button, and you will see the label get a new number each time.
+The label will be updated with our usual Hello world text, and the current time.
+Try repeatedly clicking the button, and you will see the label get the current timestamp each time.
 Notice the wonderful absence of a blinking window and a running status bar - everything is done without updating anything but the label!
 We've just created our first AJAX enabled page.
 If you wish to see how this page would work without AJAX, try setting the "enablepartialrendering" of the ScriptManager to false like this:

 This will disallow the use of partial rendering on the page, and show you how it would work without AJAX.